Margaux-Ccd/Satellite_glacier/README.md

 ## Usage

 To use the Python code, follow these steps:
+1. **Clone this repository**

+If you are using VSCode, copy the link of the repository.
+Then open a new window where you want to add this project folder in VSCode.
+Click on "Clone repository" and paste the link.

-1. **Ensure you have Python installed on your system.**
+2. **Ensure you have Python installed on your system.**

-2. **In your terminal, run one of the following depending on your environment:**
+3. **In your terminal, run one of the following depending on your environment:**
    - If using a virtual environment:
      ```sh
      pip install -r requirements.txt